| |

 Guarantee Scheme - allowing people do water related works

+for employment.
 In Wardha, three schemes were already underway - Jalada,

 Sampada and Vasundhara - when Mhaiskar came on deputation.